 - Career stability: After completing an ROTC program, you will commission as a second lieutenant or an ensign.
 Having an officer’s rank means a higher paycheck, along with the benefits of a steady job, health insurance, and paid time off.

-- Commitment: If you continue on with ROTC past sophomore year or receive an ROTC scholarship at any point, you must serve in the military for an eight-year period (both on active duty and in the Reserves).
+- Service commitment: If you continue on with ROTC past sophomore year or receive an ROTC scholarship at any point, you must serve in the military for an eight-year period (both on active duty and in the Reserves).
 This is not just a way to get through college; the military will become your career and life after graduation.

 - Financial aid: Yes, there are a wide variety of scholarships available.
 However, if you are thinking about participating in ROTC solely to pay for college, the program might not be right for you.
 If you accept any scholarship at all, you must join the military after graduation.
 Don’t participate just for the funding.